tempfiles-download/.github/profile/README.md

 ## Why?

-I, [@Carlgo11](https://github.com/Carlgo11/), have for a long time been very interested in information security and encryption and as a result I set up a site called [UploadMe](https://github.com/Carlgo11/UploadMe) back in 2014.
+I, [@Carlgo11](https://github.com/Carlgo11/), created a site called [UploadMe](https://github.com/Carlgo11/UploadMe) back in 2014.

-The main goal of the site was to help people securely share files with their friends without any spying eyes seeing the information.
+The goal of the site was to help people securely share files with their friends without any spying eyes seeing the information.
-The concept was to store the files with the same level of safety regardless of whether it was cat pictures or state secrets.
+The main principle was to store the files with the same level of safety regardless of whether it was cat pictures or state secrets.

 Due to the lack of resources I had to stop hosting UploadMe.
 TempFiles is a remastered version of UploadMe with updated encryption methods, improved storage mechanisms and better resource management resulting in a lower hosting bill.